 In my years as a researcher, I’ve often wished someone was there to offer advice or simply share stories about their journey.
 So I pen down here my candid (very often jaded) thoughts on the experiences and milestones I have gone through.
 I hope that, whether it is wise sagely advice or simply laughing over shared experiences, it may help somebody along in their journey.
-Like my supervisor says …
+Like my Ph.D. supervisor used to say …

 I will send you my comments soon!

 Two years after starting my previous job, I now have a new one.
 I have joined the Department of Biological Sciences, National University of Singapore as a Lecturer!
 I’m still working in the same building (and actually the same office although sitting at a different table), but doing something different now.
 Teaching has always been a big passion for me (even as a Research Fellow in Antonia’s lab, I kept looking for chances to guest lecture) and this is a huge opportunity.
 This is a real dream come true and I’m super excited!

 To all of you who are considering their future – whether you are just graduating, just graduated, or already an RF for a few years – hang in there!
 Keep your options open, take little steps at a time, and just keep choosing the best option along the way.
 You can do it!

 Featured in the Straits Times – am I famous yet!?

 20 Jun 2021